We attended an extended family reunion in Mount Pleasant, Utah. It is about 2 hours south of Salt Lake City in a very small farming community.

 It was so good!
 You ought to try a milk can dinner for your next big gathering.
 Sorry – I don’t have a source for used milk cans…let me know if you do.
 However, I did find a source for new cream cans.

-I had a great contact with AG from CA who offered to provide Milk Can Dinner tips and tricks.
+I had a great contact from a lady in California who offered to provide Milk Can Dinner tips and tricks.
 She provided awesome information that I wanted to include in the post.

 Please continue to post comments and suggestions on making the ultimate “Milk Can Supper”.